sigstore/docs/content/en/cosign/installation.md

 ## NixOS

-If you are on NixOS, you can install `cosign` by running:
+If you are on NixOS, you can install Cosign by running:

 ```console
 nix-env -iA nixos.cosign
 ```

-## GitHub Action
+## GitHub Actions

-`cosign` can easily be installed in your GitHub actions using [`sigstore/cosign-installer`](https://github.com/marketplace/actions/cosign-installer):
+Cosign can be installed in your GitHub Actions using the [Cosign installer](https://github.com/marketplace/actions/cosign-installer) on the GitHub Marketplace.

 ```yaml
 uses: sigstore/cosign-installer@main